The-Marcy-Lab-School/discussion-questions/unit-0/pre-work-review.md

 * Your company wants to use a data structure to keep track of alot of data.
 Under what circumstances would you recommend using an Array vs. an Object?

-* Your non-technical teammate has asked to to explain how to use `.slice()`.
+* Your non-technical teammate has asked you to explain how to use `.slice()`.
 Read the MDN Documention on [.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).
 How would you explain it to your teammate?